How to derive Feynman diagrams for finite-dimensional integrals directly from the BV formalism: Example: Counting trivalent graphs

+we set $c_{-1} = 0$ to get things started.
+Indeed, the {\it ad hoc} substitutions above imply that this recursion relation has at most one solution with $c_0=1$ such that $c_n \to 0$ in the power series topology on~$\KK\llbracket\hbar\rrbracket$.

-We argue as follows.
+We verify the recursion relation as follows.
 Let $\Gamma$ be a Feynman diagram for $\langle x^{n+1} \rangle$.
-The half-edges ending on the marked vertex are totally ordered $1,2,\dots,n+1$.
+The half-edges ending on the marked vertex are totally ordered by $1,2,\dots,n+1$.
 Start walking along the last half-edge.
-You will either arrive at a trivalent vertex, or you will arrive back at the marked vertex along half-edge number $j$.
-If the former, unzip $\Gamma$ along half-edge number $n+1$ between the marked vertex and the trivalent vertex, and thereby create a Feynman diagram for $\langle x^{n+2}\rangle$.
-If the latter, delete the self loop, thereby creating a Feynman diagram for $\langle x^{n-1} \rangle$.
+You will either arrive back at the marked vertex along half-edge number $j$, or you will arrive at a trivalent vertex.
+In the first case, delete this loop, thereby creating a Feynman diagram for $\langle x^{n-1} \rangle$.
+In the second case, you can ``unzip'' $\Gamma$ along half-edge number $n+1$, between the marked vertex and the trivalent vertex.
+(That is, you slide the point down the half-edge to the starred vertex, much as you slide a zipper down a jacket.)
+You thereby create a Feynman diagram for $\langle x^{n+2}\rangle$.